IkeAlmighty/digidex/README.md

 PolySched organizes events through a **tagging system**, allowing flexible calendar interactions:
 - **User-Owned Tags** – Users create and manage tags (e.g., `@alex/work` or `@jamie/friends`).
 - **Tag Subscriptions** – Users follow tags to stay updated on relevant events.
+- **Public Tags** - Tags that don't belong to an `@<user>` are public, anyone can subscribe to them, and they can be added a location based event feed as part of the monetization strategy for the app.

 ### 🗄 Database Structure
 PolySched uses a **NoSQL** database with three main collections: